plopez26DPU/CSC394-GROUP1/GW-2/Travel-Planner-Research.md

 # 2.0 ✈️ User Research
 * Starting understanding some of the main actors / people that exist in this problem domain or business ecosystem.

+As previously mentioned, travel technology equips online travel planning services with an advantage over offline establishments.
+With more consumers preferring tailored services but at a lower cost, the online travel planning industry provides travelers with increased control over their possible itineraries.
+By being quick, efficient, and thorough in their approach, travel through means of online planning is becoming more accessible to the average consumer.
+In particular, the furthering of globalization and the steadily increasing middle-class population has created an environment in which accessbile and adaptable approaches to travel are desired.

 # 3.0 ✈️ Problem Research
 * Research and categorize at least 3 different problems that a user at this business world would experience.